 However, measures to prevent sexual and gender-based violence (SGBV) are not sufficient to properly guarantee the safety and security of the population in the centres.
 Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed.
-Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.234 No response or measures have been announced by the police in this respect and the situation did not improve in 2020.
+Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.269 No response or measures have been announced by the police in this respect and the situation did not improve in 2021.
+All reception centers, except Vrazhdebna shelter, experience recurring security issues inside and outside their premises.
+Except Vrazhdebna and partially, the safe-zones for unaccompanied children, safety and security are seriously compromised with smugglers, drug dealers and prostitutes having access to the centers during the night hours without even an attempted interference by the contracted private guards.

 The law does not limit the length of asylum seekers' stay in a reception centre.
-Asylum seekers can remain in reception centres pending the appeal procedure against a negative decision.235 In December 2020, the SAR reported to have its reception occupancy at 25%, i.e. 1,032 occupants out of 5,160 available places,236 compared to 461 occupants at the end of 2019, 542 occupants at the end of 2018 and 977 occupants in the end of 2017.
+Asylum seekers can remain in reception centres pending the appeal procedure against a negative decision.270 In December 2021, the SAR reported to have its reception occupancy at 47%, i.e. 2,447 occupants out of 5,160 available places,271 compared to 1,032 occupants at the end of 2020, 461 occupants at the end of 2019, 542 occupants at the end of 2018 and 977 occupants in the end of 2017.